lacchain/LACPass-LACChain-Component/README.md

 ### Running Setup

-Now run the CLI (Client helper executable script) to setup your decentralized identifier [DID](https://w3c.github.io/did-core) DID and set some keys.
+Now run the CLI (Client helper executable script) to setup your decentralized identifier [DID](https://w3c.github.io/did-core) and set some keys.
-1. Make sure you have verified the service availability as described in the previous section
+1. Make sure you have verified the service availability as described in the previous section [Verify service availability](https://github.com/lacchain/LACPass-LACChain-Component#verify-service-availability)
 2. Before running the CLI make sure to execute this in a linux bash terminal:

 `$ ./client-helper.sh`